NatasaMiric/feedme/README.md

 * JWT decode 3.1.2 - used for decoding JWT tokens.
 * [Eslinter](https://eslint.org/play/) - online linter tool for identifying and reporting on patterns in JavaScript
 * Cloudinary - for free image hosting
-* Heroku - used for hosting the application
+* Heroku - used for hosting the application, UPDATE 02.11.2024 - migrated to Render
 * Git - used for version control
 * GitHub - project repository